Stream Load

 Table schema:

-`id` bigint(30) NOT NULL,
+`id` BIGINT(30) NOT NULL,

-`order_code` varchar(30) DEFAULT NULL COMMENT '',
+`order_code` VARCHAR(30) DEFAULT NULL COMMENT '',

-`create_time` datetimev2(3) DEFAULT CURRENT_TIMESTAMP
+`create_time` DATETIMEv2(3) DEFAULT CURRENT_TIMESTAMP

-JSON data type:
+JSON data format:

 {"id":1,"order_Code":"avc"}